 Training is the key to overall quality, in turn, quality installations will place facade contractors onto preferred contractor lists, the greater choice of projects a facade contractor has to choose from offers both potential business growth and profitability.
 CAB calls for its members and the wider facade industry to take advantage of the scheme in 2022 to help close the skills gap.
 Full details of the training scheme is available on the CAB website.

-The Association continually supports the wider industry with technical support across the aluminium fenestration supply chain and staff are on hand at the CAB offices to answer any questions.
-Information is regularly updated on the CAB website at and for Association Membership enquiries, please contact Jessica Dean at the CAB offices by email or telephone 01453 828851.
+The Association continually supports the fenestration, facade and building envelope products supply chain, with staff on hand at the CAB offices to answer any technical or market related questions.
+Information is regularly updated on the CAB website at www.c-a-b.org.uk.
+For Association Membership enquiries, or should you wish to attend the next members meeting as a guest of CAB, please contact Jessica Dean at the CAB offices by email firstname.lastname@example.org or telephone 01453 828851.